About Chrysoprase & Australian Chrysoprase

-Yerilla Australian jade has been sought-after, coveted and desired for over seventy years since the discovery of the geologically unique deposits located in the harsh, arid outback of Western Australia.
+Yerilla Australian Chrysoprase has been sought-after, coveted and desired for over seventy years since the discovery of the geologically unique deposits located in the harsh, arid outback of Western Australia.

 This gemstone is renowned for its stunning colour, high translucency, and incredible likeness to Burmese Imperial Jadeite.
 Fine jewellery gemstone quality material is extremely rare and due to this rareness has remained a secret to the world.
 Simply put, there is no supply.